defisym/OpenFusionExamples/Extensions/NeoStr/ToInstall/Files/Help/NeoStr/NeoStr.md

 `\[` -> `[`

-`[Command]` if not match follows, will be displayed as untouched depend on your flag settings
+`[Command]` if not match follows, will be displayed as untouched dep on your flag settings

 ### Ignore